There’s a reason we don’t call it the megaverse, the pluriverse or superspace… because it’s Michael Moorcock’s multiverse.

 1957 Times Lit.
 Suppl.
 11 Oct.
 602/1: It is precisely Mr Powys’s ever-present contact with the vital, or spiritual, principles within the universe which enables him to explore… the deeper problems of that comparatively small section of the universe—or as he would say multiverse—which constitutes man.

-Powys, an Englishman, in later life rediscovered his Welsh roots.
+Powys was an Englishman who in later life rediscovered his Welsh roots.
 In his 1942 non-fiction book Mortal Strife, he explicitly adopted the William James meaning:

 I keep repeating William James’s strange word ‘Multiverse’ because I feel that it is infinitely satisfactory to hold in our mind that the world we live in is not—to use another expression of William James—a ‘block-universe’ [James’s conception of the universe as seen by monism].